 All Bottle Statistics

 Communities want to make informed decisions before making any changes to their recycling programs.
 Before considering a switch to an “all plastic bottles” program, it is important to examine the results and experiences from other communities and to make decisions based on careful analysis of expected outcomes.
-Several communities have shared “before” and “after” collection data as part of a research effort undertaken by the Plastics Division of the American Chemistry Council in 1999.
+Several communities have shared “before” and “after” collection data as part of a research effort undertaken by the Plastics Division of the American Chemistry Council.
 These results were published in a Resource Recycle article entitled, “Breaking Bottlenecks in Plastic Bottle Recovery.”

 All plastic bottle programs have become popular with a growing number of U.S. communities over the past decade because the educational message of looking for the “neck” of a bottle instead of the numerical bottle code is easier for consumers to understand and follow.
 According to surveys conducted by Resource Recycling Magazine for the American Chemistry Council’s Plastic Division, all plastic bottle programs have grown from approximately 1200 programs in 1999 to over 2000 programs in 2006.

 Furthermore, recycling program coordinators can learn from examples of other “all bottles” communities by talking with their peers who have implemented programs within the last five years.